TestCentricity/testcentricity_web/README.md

 ### Remotely hosted desktop and mobile web browsers

-You can run your automated tests against remotely hosted desktop and mobile web browsers using the BrowserStack, CrossBrowserTesting, or
+You can run your automated tests against remotely hosted desktop and mobile web browsers using the BrowserStack, CrossBrowserTesting, Sauce Labs, or TestingBot services.
-Sauce Labs services.

 #### Remote desktop browsers on the BrowserStack service